nandans-summer-camp/python-hello-world/README.md

 Tests are used a lot in programming to ensure that our code does what we want it do it.
 We will use tests in all our "learning Python" assignments.
 The tests will "fail" until you have written code that performs the assignment correctly, at which point it will "pass".

 11. Open the `exercises.py` file and complete the assignment.
 Run `pytest` again to see if you completed the assignment correctly.
 If the test passes, you're done!

-12. To "turn in" the assignment you will need to _commit_ your changes and _push_ them to your Github repository.